- Disabilities & the Disabled

-I’m not about to be drawn in and say out right that one is better than the other because that’s not what this lens is about – instead, I aim to arm you with information to allow you to make a decision on your own.
+I’m not about to be drawn in and say outright that one is better than the other because that’s not what this article is about – instead, I aim to arm you with information to allow you to make a decision on your own.

 2) When I went to the NHS Hearing Services Center, I felt that I was “just another number in the book” and they didn’t really have the time to sit and listen to me and my concerns.
 This is now a thing of the past.